DarkKot13/doc_userbot/README.md

 | message_id | string | required | Identifier of the message which bot's reaction is added to. |
 | reaction | string | required | A reaction to be added.<br>May take the value:<br>- short_name.
 For example, `:blush:`<br>- emoji.
 For example, 😊 |

-The result will be a standard "ok" response with no data inside.
+The result will be a default "ok" response with no data inside.

 <details><summary>Data example for the request body and the executing result</summary>
 <br>